containers/common/docs/containers.conf.5.md

 The format for the size is `<number><unit>`, e.g., `1b` or `3g`.
 If no unit is included then the size will be in bytes.
 When the limit is exceeded, the logfile will be rotated and the old one will be deleted.
-If the maximumn size is set to 0, then no limit will be applied, and the logfile will not be rotated.
+If the maximum size is set to 0, then no limit will be applied, and the logfile will not be rotated.

 **events_logger**="journald"